Forms Rendering

 <?php $form->render('end') ?>

-While for some elements getControl()
+While for some controls getControl()

-returns a single HTML element (e.g. <input>
+returns a single HTML element (e.g., <input>

 ,